stefanholzapfel/lit-state/README.md

         mobile: false
     },
     books: {
-        _reducerMode: '_replace', // Replaces the property "books" with the given object
+        _reducerMode: 'replace', // Replaces the property "books" with the given object
         bookCount: 0;
     };
 })